 - Leadership development and networking: Throughout your internship, the Legal Leaders for Diversity and Inclusion (LLD), the Law Firm Diversity and Inclusion Network (LFDIN) and other partner organizations will provide leadership and skill-building programs.
 Through this training, you will be able to connect with other interns as well as individuals in the legal profession and build your network in Canada’s competitive legal industry.

-- Mentorship: During your internship, you will be paired with a senior-level mentor within your placement organization who will provide guidance and advice, enriching your understanding of the legal industry.
+- Mentorship: During your internship, you will be paired with a mentor within your placement organization who will provide guidance and advice, enriching your understanding of the legal industry.

-- Financial support: In addition to receiving a competitive salary of $20/hour during your internship, if you enroll in an LSAT preparation program or apply to law school within three years from the end of your summer internship, you will receive a grant of up to $3,000 to cover the cost of your LSAT preparation course or law school expenses.
+- Financial support: In addition to receiving a competitive salary of $21/hour during your internship, if you enroll in an LSAT preparation program or apply to law school within three years from the end of your summer internship, you will receive a grant of up to $3,000 to cover the cost of your LSAT preparation course or law school expenses.

 Avenue was developed as a collaborative effort by various Canadian law firms and organizations in partnership with LLD and the LFDIN, with the support of the Canadian Association of Black Lawyers (CABL) and the Ontario Bar Association (OBA).
 See the list of participating law firms and organizations.
 See the list of participating law firms and organizations here.

 About LLD: Legal Leaders for Diversity and Inclusion (LLD) is a group of Canadian General Counsel from coast to coast who have declared their support and commitment for creating a more inclusive legal profession as well as supporting diversity initiatives within our organizations.